kjobson-neuro/kjobson-neuro.github.io/docs/Coding-Outreach-Group/Coding-Outreach-Group.md

 The Coding Outreach Group (COG) was founded at Temple University by [Haroon Popal](https://sites.temple.edu/cnltu/haroon-popal/) and [Elizabeth Beard](https://www.linkedin.com/in/lizbeard/).

-Current COG Board include myself and [Billy Mitchell](https://wj-mitchell.github.io/)
+I currently run COG with [Billy Mitchell](https://wj-mitchell.github.io/).
 Our aim is to help people learn more about coding, whether this is from a beginner or intermediate role.
 We love to code and want to share that with other students.

 Much of our expertise lie in coding surrounding Psychology and Neuroimaging, but we are expanding!